Pain · Mittelstand

 Our US distributor signs orders.
 Runs zero marketing.
 Pipeline is dying.
 What do we do?

 The distributor delivers the anchor account, ships on time, handles returns.
 Beyond that, nothing.
 No website, no outbound, no procurement-facing materials.
 You assumed they would generate pipeline.
 The agreement never said they would.
-The commercial frame still belongs with the manufacturer and the US-facing surface was never built.
+The sales story still belongs with the manufacturer and the US website, deck, and sales material was never built.

 Six signals the distributor is doing exactly what they were scoped for and nothing more.